Workshop · Communication Skills

 When you have the right framework, a warm and supportive environment, and the space to actually practise, you can feel confident.

-This is exactly what the 60 Second Pitch Workshop is designed to be.
+This is exactly what the 60 Second Pitch & Intros Workshop is designed to be.

 What you’ll leave with